 \section{Foundation and Previous Work}

-{} We will study the scalability of parallel QR factorization algorithms through the lens of interprocessor communication cost analysis.
-In this section, we will introduce results necessary for our work, and provide brief summaries of related work.
+{} We study the scalability of parallel QR factorization algorithms via interprocessor communication cost analysis.
+In this section, we introduce results necessary for our work, and provide brief summaries of related work.
 We first consider collective communication and the parallel algorithms we use for matrix multiplication and Cholesky factorization.